ryanorsinger/ten-functions/README.md

 ## The "Ten Functions" Exercises 👟
 0. The comments to the right of the function call example demonstrate the output of the function's operation on the provided input(s).
 Add your function definitions to `solutions.js`.
 Refresh `results.html` to run automated tests for feedback on your solutions.

-1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and `boolean` in data type.
+1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and data type.

         isTrue(true)             // true
         isTrue(false)            // false